 - If a Candidate is unable to attend their scheduled exam appointment due to Extenuating Circumstances, they are required to notify CPA Australia prior to the commencement of the exam delivery period to discuss their options.
 A deferral of an enrolment (and exam) may only be considered prior to the close of deferrals (in accordance with the CPA Program Important Dates).
 Deferral fees will be payable, and any exceptions will be at the sole discretion of CPA Australia.

-- In the event CPA Australia is unable to deliver an exam due to an unforeseen circumstance or event, CPA Australia may be required to change a Candidate’s scheduled exam appointment or make alterations to the exam period.
+- In the event CPA Australia is unable to deliver an exam due to an unforeseen circumstance or event, CPA Australia may be required to change and/or reschedule a Candidate’s scheduled exam appointment or make alterations to the exam period.
 An unforeseen circumstance and/or event may include (but is not limited to) natural disasters, extreme weather events, power outages, site closures, technical issues at a test centre, global pandemics, health and safety requirements or local Government restrictions, and any other circumstances beyond the control of CPA Australia.
 This may result in the Candidate’s exam being rescheduled to another day (or new exam window), a different time, a different Exam Modality or location (subject to availability).
+If CPA Australia cannot deliver a Candidate's exam during the scheduled exam window, this may also result in the Candidate's exam bring deferred to another semester.
 CPA Australia will use their best efforts to accommodate any changes to an exam appointment at its discretion.
 Candidates will be notified by CPA Australia or by Pearson VUE (CPA Australia’s exam delivery partner), via phone or email for any changes to their appointment.
 Candidates can call CPA Australia to discuss their options, which will be at the sole discretion of CPA Australia, and subject to availability.